HanaDerkova/bakalarka/README.md

                         List of input arguments for L-BFGS-B optimizer method: ftol, gtol, maxiter, maxcor.
                         Mind that maxiter and maxcor must be integers and arguments have to be presentet in this order.
-  --k K                 k parameter for k-jumps architecture, specifing the frequency of a jump (in our
+  --k K                 k parameter has to be set for k-jumps architecture, specifing the frequency of a jump (in our
-                        experiments this was defaultly set to 1) --l L                 l parameter for k-jumps architecture, specifying the lenght of a jump.
+                        experiments this was defaultly set to 1) --l L                 l parameter has to be set for k-jumps architecture, specifying the lenght of a jump.
 ```

 ## Using Snakemake